orbbec/OrbbecSDK-dev/examples/4.misc.logger/README.md

 ## Configuration via XML

-The log level can also be configured via XML.
-You can find the configuration file in the path `OrbbecSDK-dev/src/shared/environment/OrbbecSDKConfig.xml`.
-Then find the location of the Log node you will see the following.
+The log level can be configured via the XML file.
+After compiling and installing the project, you can find the configuration files `OrbbecSDKConfig.xml` and `OrbbecSDKConfig.md` in the following paths:

+- `shared` directory
+- `bin` directory

+You can locate the configuration file `OrbbecSDKConfig.xml` specifically at `OrbbecSDK_v2/src/shared/environment/OrbbecSDKConfig.xml`.
+Once you open it, find the <Log> node, where you’ll see a setting similar to the following:

 ```xml
     <Log>